International-Data-Spaces-Association/IDSA-Rulebook/008_Trust.md

 Trust can be continuously re-evaluated for long-running interactions.
 Material changes in claims, policies, context, or behavior should trigger re-evaluation.
 Cached trust decisions should have explicit validity bounds.
+A participant MAY reuse a cached trust assessment for similar future interactions only if the scope, risk class, and validity period are explicit, conservatively limited, and documented; cached assessments must be re-evaluated on any material change to claims, policies, or context.

 There is no concept of “once trusted, always trusted”.
+Participants should define verification frequency according to the sensitivity of the data and the risk of the interaction (for high-sensitivity assets require on-demand or per-execution revalidation; for lower-sensitivity assets periodic revalidation may be acceptable).
+Revocation signals must be handled promptly by participants; the DSGA or chosen DTFs should document expected propagation and verification intervals for different risk classes.

 ## Trust and Policy Interaction
 Policies do not enforce trust; they express expectations.